 Finally, at every Papi Juice event, the vibe and energy is unmistakable.
 From Toronto to New Orleans via Philadelphia, attendees feel it as soon as they walk in the door: fresh, happy, and energetic, encouraged to stay for as long as they want.

 I first met my Papi Juice co-founder, Adam R., on Tumblr in 2012.
 At the time, Tumblr was functioning as a virtual space where queer people shared knowledge, art, music, and community support, but we eventually began to have conversations about the importance of physical cultural spaces for our online QTPOC community.
-In 2013, soon after we finally met in person, we were gallery hopping in Chelsea with a group of friends when we began to discuss the lack of other black and brown bodies in the art they were looking at as well as in the crowds that surrounded us.
+In 2013, soon after we finally met in person, we were gallery hopping in Chelsea with a group of friends when we began to discuss the lack of other black and brown bodies in the art we were looking at as well as in the crowds that surrounded us.
 We realized that this was a common feeling, not only in a neighborhood like Chelsea but in our everyday lives.
 From work to the grocery store, even at gay bars, we felt left out by the extreme value mainstream society places on masculinity and racial homogeneity.
 Since queer or mixed spaces often felt more accepting of gender difference than cultural diversity, Adam and I decided to create our own space.
 Of course, Papi Juice was hardly the first QTPOC space ever.
 We were inspired by other queer and trans people who had been doing this long before us, like Street Transvestite Action Revolutionaries (STAR) led by Marsha P. Johnson and Sylvia Rivera, the Paradise Garage, the Mudd Club, Clit Club, GHE20G0TH1K, Azucar, iBomba, and many others outside of NYC.

 Thinking about everything that had existed in the past and that was happening in other places at the time, we started Papi Juice at One Last Shag, a tiny bar in Bed-Stuy that had been home to many queer events, sharing announcements of the first events with friends and on social media, mostly Facebook and Tumblr.
 After that first party, queer and trans people of color who had never met one another before started showing up, forming friendships that last to this day.
 The 72-person-capacity bar would see 250 people come through over the course of a night.
 Simply by playing the songs we wanted to hear on our own nights out, Adam and I created a musical space that the crowd found both familiar and exciting.
 From Selena to Luther Vandross, we played with what it’s like to be black, brown, and queer.